mehakpreet3114-max/Induction-/README.md

 # Dr.Arashdeep Singh
 Gave a lecture on "Food: Pivotal role in Student's Overall Wellness".Eat a good diet helps to reduce the stress.
 # Day 3
-# 9:00am to 11:00am
+# 9:00am to 11:15am
 # Dr.Jaswinder Singh(Incharge IAPT)
-Explains the amazing tricks of Mathematics and Science.Also Explains that everything is Maths Without Maths their is nothing.
+Brought the Maths and Physics to life through fun.Explains that everything is with Maths Without maths their is nothing.
+# S.Gurcharan Singh Grewal(Secretary - SGPC)
+Encouraged the Students with their motivating words.
-# 11:00am to 1:00pm
+# 11:15am to 1:30pm
 # Dr.Priya Darshni Mam
-Lecture on the "Universal Human Values".Which was very helpful to know about the goal.
+Lecture on the "Universal Human Values".Which was very helpful to know about the goal.Enriching young minds of the students with clarity and purpose.